 Claiming Children as Dependents

-Most of the time when people take dependents on their tax return, it’s their children they claim.
-There are five specific criteria that must be met to take a child as a dependent:
+Most of the time when people claim dependents on their tax return, they are claiming their children.
+There are five specific criteria that must be met in order to take a child as a dependent:

 - Residency.
 The dependent must live with you for at least six months out of the year.
 For divorced parents or for parents serving in the military, this requirement can seem confusing.
 Generally the custodial parent in a divorced household is the one who can claim the child as a dependent.
 For any situation in which you or your child did not live together for more than six months due to business, military service, long-term illness, educational requirements, or vacation, you may still be able to claim the child as a dependent.
 For more details on when, and how, to determine residency, refer to Publication 501.

 - Age.
-A child must be under age 19 at the end of the year, unless he or she is under age 24 and a full time student.
+A child must be under age 19 at the end of the year and younger than you, unless he or she is a full-time student, in which case he or she must be under age 24 and younger than you.
 However, any child who is permanently and totally disabled can be claimed as a dependent, regardless of age.

 - Support.
-The child can’t provide more than half of the money for his or her own support.
+The child can’t provide more than half of the money for his or her own support for the year in question.
 For example, a young actress might earn more money than her parents, and thus essentially support herself.
 Another instance would be a child whose care is paid for by a trust fund or other source of money.
 Neither of these individuals would be eligible to be taken as a dependent.